psperneac/trains/README.md

 - Add marker size depending on zoom level
   - probably MapService.icon* should check zoom level of map and return proper size
 - Find way to check if a marker or route is hit when user clicks map

+## .long-term-plan

+- special types of jobs that give materials or vehicle parts
+- manufacturing facilities where vehicles are built when all components or materials are present
+- multiplayer - sharing jobs between players
+- companies - players can create companies and share jobs between them
+- ability to add places and connections on map depending on neighbourhood a player is in - for pay?
+- premium features
+- ability to control sections of maps for player/corporation

 ## Terms